KeySpammers/Estate-Agentic-AI/README.md

 3. Use the dashboard to search for properties, get recommendations, or manage listings.

 ## Contact
-For questions or support, please contact [thekeyspammers@gmail.com].
+For questions or support, please contact thekeyspammers@gmail.com.

+## Important
+This is currently being built as part of the Dubai AI Week Hackathon: Agentic AI.